Criminal Justice (CRIJ)

 CRIJ 5366.
 Advocacy and Case Management.
 3 Hours.

-This course provides students with an advanced understanding of advocacy work.
-Bridging research, policy, and practice, it will explore the history of the victim rights movement and principles of empowerment-based advocacy.
-Additionally, issues surrounding confidentiality, professionalism, and ethics in service provision will be explored.
+Students are provided with an advanced understanding of advocacy work.
+Bridging research, policy, and practice, students explore the history of the victim rights movement and principles of empowerment-based advocacy.
+Issues surrounding confidentiality, professionalism, and ethics in service provision are also explored.

 Prerequisite: CRIJ 5364.